MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

     If you open a report request page or preview for inspection, the only information that is shown in the Page Inspection pane is the report's name and ID.

-- System parts, such as links and notes.
+- System parts, such as Links, Notes, and Charts.

 ### [Table](#tab/table)